rabbitmq/rabbitmq-website/site/oauth2-examples.md

 Those permissions grant access on all virtual hosts.

-Before testing a publisher and a subscriber application we need to build a local image for the basic jms application by invoking this command:
+Before testing a publisher and a subscriber application you need to build a local image for the basic jms application by invoking this command:

 <pre class="la">